 The most heralded, yet not so much important characteristic of a DAC is its resolution, which can be as low as 16 bit / 44.1 kHz, and yet, provide amazing musical sound, as, for instance, it was the case for the original proprietary DAC in ReGa Planet CD player, or as high as 32 bit / 384 kHz in some modern upsampling chipsets.
 Most of the music that we play is, indeed 16 bit / 44.1 kHz, except for some newer TangoTunes transfers, and, from this point of view, even the lowest resolution is fine for our purposes.
 At the same time, higher resolution rates point to the newer DAC chipsets, and those, in general, produce better sound, when compared with similar earlier models.

-The three most known brands of DAC chipsets, in no particular order, are Burr Brown, Sabre and Wolfson.
+In the Hi-Fi world three the most known brands of DAC chipsets, in no particular order, are Burr Brown, Sabre and Wolfson.
 Among those three, only Sabre trademark is still own by its original company, ESS Technology, whereas the other two have been bought by the larger chip manufacturers, namely Texas Instruments and Cirrus Logic.
 In audiophile realm the endless debates X vs Y vs Z are continuously held, each new subversion of a chipset is meticulously compared with the previous one… with lots of metaphors, parables and expletives… but without any meaningful and/or conclusive arguments whatsoever.

 At the same time, very well known in the professional audio engineering realm Focusrite Group makes their Scarlett USB interfaces using Cirrus Logic chipset, produced in 2004… and you know what?
 This sound card just sounds great.
 Clean, clear, and punchy enough for all intended purposes of Tango DJing.